 Application details and method of selection

-If you are a finalists or graduate you should apply from 1 October 2017 to 15 July 2018.
+If you are a finalist or graduate you should apply from 1 October 2018 to 13 January 2019.

 Our 2018 winter vacation scheme is for finalists and graduates from law and non-law subjects and will run from 10 December to 18 December 2018.
 Applications will open from 1 October to 31 October 2018 and assessment days will be held in mid-November.

-Our 2018 summer vacation schemes are for penultimate-year law undergraduates and finalists from law and non-law degrees.
+Our 2019 summer vacation schemes are for penultimate-year law undergraduates.
 The schemes will run on the following dates:

 Scheme 1 dates: 10 - 21 June 2019

 Scheme 2 dates: 1 - 12 July 2019

-Applications will open from 1 October 2017 to 31 January 2018, and we will be holding assessment days in January/February 2018.
+Applications will open from 1 October 2018 and close on 13 January 2019, and we will be holding assessment days in January/February 2019.